UI task force: Start semester on time, end in-person instruction at fall break

 The draft report also said more classes may be held in the evenings and in non-academic spaces, with more passing time between classes.

-Students, faculty and staff would also have to agree to “behave in a manner that maximizes the safety of the entire university community,” Cangellaris wrote, including face coverings and social distancing.
+Students, faculty and staff would also have to agree to “behave in a manner that maximizes the safety of the entire university community,” he wrote, including face coverings and social distancing.

 At a Senate Executive Committee meeting Wednesday, education Professor Nick Burbules asked how the university plans to handle students who don’t comply with social distancing, wearing masks and other health directives.